Skip to Content

 What to Bring Hiking in Banff

 The Tunnel Mountain trail surface is hard packed gravel with some larger rocks protruding, making a slightly uneven surface.
-Unless you are doing this hike in winter, you won’t need any special hiking shoes for the Tunnel Mountain hike.
-If you plan to do lots of hiking around Banff during your visit, you’ll need a proper pair of hiking shoes.
+Unless you are doing this hike in winter (when we would recommend some proper winter traction devices for your boots), you won’t need any special hiking shoes for the Tunnel Mountain hike.

 Found this post useful?
 Save it or share it with your friends!